Skip to main content Skip to home page

 Relief granted for exceptional circumstances

-You may apply to the Governor in Council for a reduction of or exemption from your GAIC liability in exceptional circumstances.
+You may apply to the Governor in Council for a reduction of or exemption from your GAIC liability in exceptional circumstances or where the liability would cause you financial hardship.
 An application must be made with the Planning Minister before the day on which the GAIC is due and payable.
 You cannot apply if you have deferred the whole or part of the liability.

 In exceptional circumstances, the Governor in Council may, on the Planning Minister's recommendation, grant a reduction of, or exemption from, a person’s GAIC liability.
 The Governor in Council must also consult the Victorian Planning Authority and the Treasurer.